 In order for students to demonstrate that they have met the course learning outcomes the foundation course offers a variety of assessment which aim to allow students to evidence their skills and knowledge via written and oral means.
 Typically, the diet of assessments for a module consists of two or three summative exercises.
 The assessment menu will consist of individual work including open & closed examinations, essays and objective tests and data-based exercises.
 Some aspects of summative assessment focus on groupwork skills.
 Suitably well chosen integrative assignments will help to ensure continuity of learning across disciplines.
 Two of the modules are assessed via coursework only, whereas others use a combination of both summative assessment (using either open or closed examinations) and coursework elements.
 Attempting assessments is not just a means to determine attainment but also a learning opportunity.
-Thus, formative (practice) assessments, including 'mock' examinations and exercises on examination preparation, self-assessment tests and monitoring by tutors of continuous activities will help students to undertake their own evaluation of their command of the material and so adapt their learning strategy according to need.
+Thus, formative (practice) assessment tests and monitoring by tutors of continuous activities will help students to undertake their own evaluation of their command of the material and so adapt their learning strategy according to need.